 CTR, Clicks, Spent, CPC, Cost per Conversion, Conversion Rate… Facebook offers so many metrics it can be overwhelming.
 Also, sometimes, they can be contradictory.
-I often see Ads with a great CTR but an high CPC, while other ads that have a terrible CTR, deliver a great cost per conversion.
+I often see ads with a great CTR but a high CPC, while other ads have a terrible CTR but deliver a great CPA.

 Unless you’re an expert, pick one single metric that you’ll use to judge your split tests.

-For most of the campaigns I suggest using the Cost Per Conversion.
-It’s simple and is the one most impactful for the growth of your business.
+For most of the campaigns, we suggest using the Cost Per Conversion.
+It’s simple and is the one that impacts the growth of your business the most.

-If you’re a more advanced user, you could track the revenues generated by each conversion and use the ROI as your key metric.
+If you’re a more advanced advertiser, you could track the revenue generated by each conversion and use the ROI as your key metric.

-To make things simple, in AdEspresso, we immediately highlight for you the metric that we think will be the most useful for you:
+To make things simple, AdEspresso immediately highlights the metric that we think will be the most useful for you:

 AdSet & Ads: How to structure your test